Covid 19 coronavirus: Victorian family's savage death notice

 A grieving family has taken aim at Victoria's continued harsh lockdown restrictions in a death notice published in The Age.

-The notice starts off normal enough, commemorating their Peter Mitchell, a husband, father and grandfather who was "an exceptional man with an exceptional mind, wit and heart", and died on Monday.
+The notice starts off normal enough, commemorating Peter Mitchell, a husband, father and grandfather who was "an exceptional man with an exceptional mind, wit and heart", and died on Monday.

 But it takes a sudden savage turn in its conclusion, stating, "Memorial Service to be held when the dictator is overthrown."